zefrenchwan/scrutateur/README.md

 1. endpoints are either unprotected (login and status) or protected (with an auth check mechanism and access to pages are based on roles)
 2. Storage for auth is based on a relational database.
-3. Sessions are based on a cache, a session-id header is expected once user is connected
+3. Although not used, a redis cache is provided

 ### Dependencies